* Lawmakers seek tighter regulation of compounding companies

 * May take to early Nov. to identify all stricken inTennessee

 By Tim Ghianni

 Since the Sept.
-25 recall of three lots of a steroidproduced by a Massachusetts company, 138 people have contractedmeningitis and 12 have died, according to the latest tally fromthe Centers of Disease Control and Idaho on Wednesday.
+25 recall of three lots of a steroidproduced by a Massachusetts company, the outbreak has spread to10 states and infected 124 people, according to state healthdepartments and the Centers for Disease Control and Prevention.

 In five states - Tennessee, Michigan, Maryland, Virginia,and Florida - the outbreak has claimed lives, with the latestvictim a 70-year-old man in Florida.

 As many as 13,000 people received the injections to relieveback pain and other complaints and are at risk of infection, theCDC said, although the number ultimately stricken is likely tobe far fewer.

 For the first time on Tuesday, Tennessee state healthofficials gave an estimate of the rate of infection among thosepatients who received injections from the recalled steroidsupplies.
 Approximately 5 percent of patients treated with thesuspect medication in Tennessee have contracted meningitis, saidDr.
 David Reagan, chief medical officer for the TennesseeDepartment of Health.